Course Overview

 - Main issues associated with the rod pump system

-Module 8: Hydraulic, PCP, and ESP system
+Module 8: Hydraulic, PCP, and ESP System

 - Jet pumping concepts and their explanations